 “I don’t want your money.
 If you offer me $5 billion, I won’t want it.
 I’ve got plenty of money.
 I want you to stop using our ideas in Android, that’s all I want.”
 The meeting, Isaacson wrote, resolved nothing.

-– He called Google Android “grand theft” of the iPhone and vowed to “right this wrong” until his dying breath.
+— Jobs called Google’s Android operating system “grand theft” of the iPhone and vowed to “right this wrong” until his dying breath.
 To underline his contempt, he likened Google products outside of search to manure (not his word).

 — Jobs offered this advice to Google co-founder and current CEO Larry Page: “Figure out what Google wants to be when it grows up.
 It’s now all over the map.”
 Google produced so many “adequate” products, Job said, “they’re turning you into Microsoft.”